soulcorddynamics/SoulFit---Privacy-Policies/Privacy_Policies.md

 We retain your data only as long as necessary to:

-- Provide services
+* Provide services
-- Maintain your account
+* Maintain your account
-- Comply with legal obligations
+* Comply with legal obligations
+* Manage subscriptions and transaction records where required by law

 Data may be retained in backups for a limited period.